jonhjelm/docs-and-training/service_implementation/advanced_hpc_mpi.md

 _Note:_ This section can greatly benefit from the users.
 Did you gain some experience on the topic?
 Then please consider sharing your insights.

-For executing MPI-enabled HPC jobs, you need to call the CloudFlow HPC service in the right way (see corresponding documentation [here](../workflow_creation/HPC_service.md)) and also make proper use of MPI inside your Singularity container.
+For executing MPI-enabled HPC jobs, you need to call the SemWES HPC service in the right way (see corresponding documentation [here](../workflow_creation/HPC_service.md)) and also make proper use of MPI inside your Singularity container.